-US attacks military sites on Iran’s Kharg Island, home to vast oil facility
+US attacks military sites on Iran’s Kharg island, home to vast oil facility

 - list 3 of 3Yemeni ports face shipping fee hike amid Iran conflict

-Kharg Island is where more than 90 percent of Iran’s oil is exported.
+Kharg island is where more than 90 percent of Iran’s oil is exported.
 Crude oil prices have surged more than 40 percent since the war began.

-Trump said on Friday US forces had “totally obliterated” all military targets on Iran’s Kharg Island oil export hub, describing it in a social media post as “one of the most powerful bombing raids in the History of the Middle East.”
+Trump said on Friday that US forces had “totally obliterated” all military targets on Iran’s Kharg island oil export hub, describing it in a social media post as “one of the most powerful bombing raids in the History of the Middle East”.
 He provided no evidence of that.

 The US president said he had chosen not to “wipe out” oil infrastructure on the Iranian island, for now.